eloqdata/eloq-website/website/eloqkv/prerequisite.md

 Below are some necessary configurations to be made before installing EloqKV

+- Ensure your system is connected to the network and can update its package repositories using `yum update` or `apt update`.
 - Edit the system configuration file `/etc/security/limits.conf or /etc/security/limits.d/20-nproc.conf` using the following command
   ```shell
   sudo vi /etc/security/limits.conf